mlflow-oidc/mlflow-migration/README_limitations.md

 A solution is possible but with non-trivial effort due to complex semantics.

 * Importing from a file-based `--backend-store-uri` implementation is not supported since it does not have the same semantics as a database-based implementation (e.g. primary key constraints are not respected, model registry is not implemented, etc.).
-This is is not a limitation of mlflow-export-import but rather of the MLflow file-based implementation which is not meant for production.
+This is is not a limitation of mlflow-migration but rather of the MLflow file-based implementation which is not meant for production.

 * Nested runs are only supported when you import an experiment.
 For a run, it is still a TODO.
 `